burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 20. Unconditional branching through `goto` is allowed in the middle of a nested block in C (while initialization of automatic variables is not guaranteed).
 This is not allowed in C++ in general.
     > But there is an exception.
 The exception is for POD types - you may skip their initialization.
 However, there are no guarantees for the initialization of variables with POD Type.

-21. In C++, there are more stringent requirements for inline functions - an `inline` function must be declared similar in all source files.
-In C99 this is not the case.
+21. In C++, there are more stringent requirements for inline functions - an `inline` function must be declared similarly in all source files.
+In C99, this is not the case.

 22. In C++, an `inline` function, in terms of code, can have an address and static variables inside.
 In C, it is not allowed.

 23. In C99 and C++, the compiler must see the function definition, i.e., the function should be defined so that it is `inline` in `*.h`.
-The compiler can choose to do what to do:
+The compiler can choose what to do:

     * Inline all calls of function
     * Not inline any calls of function
-    * Partially inline, i.e. inline some function calls
+    * Partially inline, i.e., inline some function calls

 24. C++ allows declaration in conditions, and it's not allowed in C.

-25. There is no such type as a reference in C. References are described in "С++2003, 8.3.2.
+25. There is no such thing as a reference in the C language.
+References are described in "С++2003, 8.3.2.
 References".

 26. There are no overloaded functions in C.

 27. C++ has default parameters, and they are not allowed in C.

-28. In C++, there is a namespace mechanism with namespace, which does not exist in C.
+28. In C++, there is a namespace mechanism, which does not exist in C.

 29. In C, you can use `exit()` and `abort()` with no problems, but in C++, the destructors of local objects will not be called in this case.